Jint-lzxy/sockify/DESIGN.md

 #### Swap Function

-To allow efficient swapping of `TCPSocket` objects (including during exception handling or container operations like `std::swap`):
+To allow efficient swapping of `StreamSocket` objects (including during exception handling or container operations like `std::swap`):

 ```cpp
 void do_swap(Socket& other) noexcept override;
 ```

 - **Effects:**
-  - Swaps members specific to the `TCPSocket` class.
+  - Swaps members specific to the `StreamSocket` class.
-  - Performs a `static_cast` of other to `TCPSocket&` and then exchanges any additional state.
+  - Performs a `static_cast` of other to `StreamSocket&` and then exchanges any additional state.
 - **Preconditions:**
-  - `other` must be of dynamic type `TCPSocket`.
+  - `other` must be of dynamic type `StreamSocket`.
   - This precondition is guaranteed by the base class `swap()` implementation and must not be checked redundantly here.
 - **Complexity:** Constant.